Integrative-Transcriptomics/MUSIAL/README.md

 ## 🔨 Build

 MUSIAL `v2.4` is built with `JDK 21.0.6` and `Gradle 8.2.1`.
 If you want to compile the source code, run `gradle clean build` in the root directory of the project.
+The JavaDoc of the software is available at [https://integrative-transcriptomics.github.io/MUSIAL/javadoc/](https://integrative-transcriptomics.github.io/MUSIAL/javadoc/).

 ## 🙋 Need Help?